Questions to Consider When Starting a Balcony Garden

 have your model in place, take photos and measurements before calling the

 manufacturer or looking at the catalogue that way you will be able to best

 decide what containers will work for you.
 Will stock boxes work, or will you

 require custom made containers?
 Now you can figure a budget and move on to

 ordering your boxes.

-you wait for your boxes to be delivered, check out our blog post about box
+you wait for your flower boxes to be delivered, check out our blog post about box

 filler materials, and begin to assemble your materials and plants so that you

-can hit the ground running when you boxes arrive.
+can hit the ground running when your boxes arrive.

 Matthew Buquoi is the owner of Flower Window Boxes, Inc., which is one of the largest online window box companies in the United States.
 In addition to being the owner, he is also an expert author, and regularly writes about industry topics in the window boxes, planters, exterior shutters, and home and garden industry.